Book by JULIAN FELLOWES

 Mr Hedgehog | TIM PRICE |

-Swallows | LISA-MARIE HOLBROOK JENNY MOSELEY TORI EGLIN |
+Swallows | JENNY MOSELEY LISA-MARIE HOLBROOK TORI EGLIN |

-Ensemble | AARON LEWIS CHARLOTTE MAY-MILLER IMOGEN SMART KAREN MCCLOY MARTINA LAURENTI NATASHA JENKINS RACHEL KINGSTON DE CAIRES ROS AYLMER TRACEY EMERY |
+Ensemble | AARON LEWIS IMOGEN SMART MARTINA LAURENTI NATASHA JENKINS RACHEL KINGSTON DE CAIRES ROS AYLMER TRACEY EMERY |

 Children | ALEYA SUNG CALLUM DUNNE EDEN SIMPSON-HUGHES EMELIA LONNON ORLA TAYLOR POPPY ROBERTS SILVERTHORNE SCARLETT ROSE BOYLE SOPHIA GREENWOOD |